JavaBWAPI/ass/README.md

 ## Jump Path Search
 An implementation of the algorithm described here: https://zerowidth.com/2013/05/05/jump-point-search-explained.html

-Generally much faster that a normal A* while still being optimal.
+Generally much faster that a standard A* while still being optimal.

 ## Resource management classes
 * GMS class to manage gas, minerals and supply in one value type.
   * Can be used to manage existing resources vs cost of units, tech or upgrades

+## Unit and resource locking
+Helps in managing resources and units with specific tasks:
+* Locks on resources can be used to determine if something can be bought now or even if it can be afforded later
+* Locks on units helps for things like building: Find a worker and keep it until its job is done

+## Grids
+Used for pathing.
+In addition to JPS, it's also possible to "cast rays" in a grid.
+This is mostly used for direct reachability checks (ie. can unit A reach position B without obstacle).